thdat12/travel-log-app/README.md

 TRAVEL-LOG-APP

+I use Node.js, Expres MongoDB, React and Mapbox for this app.

-This app allow you get, post, delete and update your travel destination
+This app allow you get, post, delete and update your travel destination.